Shivom (OMX) Achieves Market Capitalization of $396,468.06

-Shivom (CURRENCY:OMX) traded down 71.7% against the dollar during the 1-day period ending at 13:00 PM E.T. on April 1st.
-One Shivom coin can now be purchased for about $0.0004 or 0.00000004 BTC on cryptocurrency exchanges including IDEX, Kucoin, Coinsuper and CoinBene.
-Shivom has a total market cap of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last day.
-Over the last seven days, Shivom has traded 28.9% higher against the dollar.
+Shivom (CURRENCY:OMX) traded down 71.7% against the U.S. dollar during the one day period ending at 19:00 PM ET on April 3rd.
+Shivom has a total market capitalization of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last day.
+During the last seven days, Shivom has traded 28.9% higher against the U.S. dollar.
+One Shivom coin can now be purchased for approximately $0.0004 or 0.00000004 BTC on exchanges including IDEX, Kucoin, DDEX and CoinBene.

 Shivom Coin Profile